-Stock-based compensation issued to employees and members of the Company's Board of Directors is measured at the date of grant based on the estimated fair value of the award, net of estimated forfeitures.
+Stock-based compensation issued to employees and members of the Company's Board of Directors is measured at the date of grant based on the estimated fair value of the award.
 The grant date fair value of a stock-based award is recognized as an expense over the requisite service period of the award on a straight-line basis.
+The Company elected to change its policy surrounding forfeitures with the adoption of the guidance in ASU No. 2016-09 on January 1, 2017.
+The Company no longer estimates the number of awards expected to be forfeited but instead accounts for them as they occur.

-For purposes of determining the variables used in the calculation of stock-based compensation issued to employees, the Company performs an analysis of current market data and historical data to calculate an estimate of implied volatility, the expected term of the option and the expected forfeiture rate.
-With the exception of the expected forfeiture rate, which is not an input, the Company uses these estimates as variables in the Black-Scholes option pricing model.
+For purposes of determining the variables used in the calculation of stock-based compensation issued to employees, the Company performs an analysis of current market data and historical data to calculate an estimate of implied volatility and the expected term of the option.
+The Company uses these estimates as variables in the Black-Scholes option-pricing model.
 Depending upon the number of stock options granted, any fluctuations in these calculations could have a material effect on the results presented in the Company's Consolidated Statements of Operations.
-In addition, any differences between estimated forfeitures and actual forfeitures could also have a material impact on the Company's Consolidated Statements of Operations.